Acupuncture for infertility is one of Dr. Dawn Potter-Balusik’s favorite specialties.

 1. Regulate menstrual cycles: Often infertility is associated with irregular menstrual cycles or endometriosis.
 With acupuncture and herbs Dawn has seen women without regular periods start cycling regularly again, women with heavy bleeding normalize, and significant or complete reduction of endometriosis symptoms.

 2. Increase ovulation rates: Related to irregular menstruation, some infertility patients simply are not ovulating regularly.
-With only acupuncture and Chinese herbal medicine, one patient began ovulating consistently for 7 months, after more than 12 years of negative ovulation test readings.
+With only acupuncture and Chinese herbal medicine, Dawn has seen many patients begin ovulating consistently again, after years of negative ovulation test readings.

 3. Increase the number and quality of eggs that are ovulated: After 2 months of acupuncture, one IVF patient produced 15 healthy eggs that were extracted; that is nearly double her first IVF cycle when she produced 8 healthy eggs.